johnnovak/RML-Amiga/docs/docs/games/c.md

 - Multi-language release (English, French, German).
 - Type **E** then press ++enter++ when prompted to start the game.
-- Saves to the game disk.
+- When loading or saving a game, the music stops and the game freezes for a few seconds; this is normal.

 ## Castle Master II: The Crypt